theodore-decker/theodore-decker.github.io/index.md

 layout: default
 ---

-# About Me
+# Welcome

 I am a fourth year student at The Pennsylvania State University studying Security and Risk Analysis with a minor in Information Sciences and Technology.
-During my years at Penn State, I have enjoyed my time playing for the Club Water Polo team and participating in THON each year.
-I am currently employed by Booz Allen Hamilton and am looking forward to expanding my technical experience in the following years.
-Please check out some of my projects below and feel free to learn what I'm all about in the bio section!
+I am currently employed by Booz Allen Hamilton and am eager to expand my technical experience in the following years.
+Please check out some of my projects below and feel free to look into what I'm all about in the bio section!

 # Projects